Today I’d like to introduce you to Missy from Graceful Little Honey Bee.

 You end up walking away feeling confident like, “I can do that!”
 I’m so proud to have her as a new regular contributor on the site, and I can’t wait for you to read her article today…take it away Missy.

 Hi, I’m Missy!
 As a mom of two little ones, life is busy and sometimes keeping the family fed feels like a full-time job.
-I try to menu plan and keep my freezer stocked with homemade meals, but on occasion I need to get dinner on the table in a hurry.
+I try to menu plan and keep my freezer stocked with homemade meals, but on occasion I need to prep and get dinner on the table in a hurry.